 HElping Alleviate the Longer-term consequences of COVID-19 (HEAL-COVID): a national platform trial

-Because COVID-19 is a new disease, there is still a lot that we do not know, particularly about the longer term effects.
+Because COVID-19 was a new disease, there was still a lot that we did not know, particularly about the longer term effects.
 HEAL-COVID is a clinical trial to compare different treatments that could prevent or reduce long term symptoms in COVID-19 patients.
 The main objective of HEAL-COVID is to determine whether the treatments used improve longer-term outcomes for COVID-19 patients.

-We will invite patients who have been admitted to hospital with COVID-19 to take part in HEAL-COVID.
-Patients will be asked if they would like to take part shortly before they are discharged home, and will be randomly allocated to receive:
+We invited patients who had been admitted to hospital with COVID-19 to take part in HEAL-COVID.
+Patients were asked if they would like to take part shortly before they were discharged home, and were then randomly allocated to receive:

-HEAL-COVID participants will be invited to complete follow-up surveys.
-This is optional.
-Surveys can be completed via an app on a smartphone or tablet, or over the phone with a Research Nurse.
-The surveys will be sent no more frequently than once a week, and include questions relating to symptoms, quality of life, resource use and experience of participating in research.
+HEAL-COVID participants were also invited to complete follow-up surveys.
+This was optional.
+Surveys could be completed via an app on a smartphone or tablet, or over the phone with a Research Nurse.
+The surveys were sent no more frequently than once a week, and included questions relating to symptoms, quality of life, resource use and experience of participating in research.

 While the main objective of the trial is to find out if the treatments used are effective, and help improve care for COVID-19 patients in the future, we will also use data from the study to investigate whether the treatments are cost-effective.